-This article was originally published on LinkedIn- [View Original Post]
+This article was originally published in Healthcare Business Today- [View Original Post]

 Third-party vendors have proven to be an invaluable resource for many health plans looking to cut costs on services and bring value to their organization.
 While these services provide many benefits, they often bring just as many stressors for a compliance program of a health plan, as these vendors are held to the same compliance standards as the contracting organization by CMS.

 Speaking with leaders of compliance programs across the country, it’s clear that this is a common issue for all managed care organizations.
 They have shared with me their strategies for alleviating the pain points of third party vendors.
 A few common themes have emerged:

 - Identifying vendors: The entirety of your organization should be aware of the vendors and the services that they perform for you.